yelvingm/amigo_ros2_gps_nav/README.md

 AMIGO (Autonomous Machine for Inspecting Gas and Operations) is a ROS2 Humble-based robotic system developed by the Engineering Physics Propulsion Lab (EPPL) at Embry-Riddle Aeronautical University.
 Leveraging Unitree's Go2 quadruped robot, AMIGO provides autonomous navigation and inspection workflows for industrial environments.

+The frontier-nav branch uses a frontier-based navigation algorithm built by [robo-friends](https://github.com/robo-friends/m-explore-ros2) using a ZedXM for built in vSLAM, and SLAM toolbox to convert the pointcloud to laserscan.

 ## Requirements and Background

 This repository contains the software stack for running AMIGO on ROS2 Humble.
 The current primary camera is a ZED X Mini, but the launch files and URDF can be adapted for Intel RealSense cameras if desired.